FatimaSidq/Food-Pick-up-Ordering/README.md

 - Users can see the details, description and price of an individual item.
 - Users can add and remove items to the cart.
 - Users can see the content of their cart and the order running total.
-- Users can remove an item from the cart.
 - Users can submit their order when they are ready to pay.
 - Users receive a personalized SMS order confirmation and order details once order is submitted with a time estimate for the order to be available for pick-up
 #### For Restaurant Administrator